garden-rs/garden/README.md

 If you have groups, gardens, and trees with the same name then you can use the `@tree`, `%group`, and `:garden` syntax to disambiguate the name.

     gdn init @tree      # initialize the tree called "tree" gdn init %group     # initialize the group called "group" gdn init :garden    # initialize the garden called "garden"

+Gardens have highest priority, so the ":garden" query is rarely needed in practice.  "%group" and "@tree" queries refer to groups and trees only, but not gardens which have the same name.

 Garden understands shell wildcards, so multiple trees, gardens, or groups can be matched by using wildcards.
+For example,

+    gdn init '@annex/*'

-For example, `garden init '@x*'` initializes all trees that start with "x".
+initializes all trees that start with "annex/".

-When a tree expression matches an existing path on disk, garden will use that path to find a matching tree in its tree configuration.
-The matching tree will be used for the command when found.

-#### Tree Expressions

-Command arguments with explicit garden names, @tree references, %group syntax, and wildcards are all referred to as "tree expressions".
-Tree expressions are strings that resolve to a set of trees.

 ### gdn add

     gdn add <path>

+    # example
+    gdn add src/repo

-Add an existing tree at `<path>` to `garden.yaml`.
+Add an existing Git tree at `<path>` to `garden.yaml`.

 ### gdn cmd

+    gdn cmd <query> <command>...

+    # example
-    gdn cmd <tree-expression> <command>*
+    gdn cmd cola build test

-Run command(s) over the trees matched by `<tree-expression>`.
+Run commands over the trees matched by `<query>`.
-For example, to build and test Git, `gdn cmd git build test`.

 Custom commands can be defined at either the tree or garden level.
 Commands defined at the garden level extend commands defined on a tree.